Smerity/right_whale_hunt/README.md

          22 whale_48966
          28 whale_51195
          24 whale_52749

+The new dataset has grown substantially as it has been helped by many!

 The data is assumed to be in the `imgs` folder, sorted by identified whale as provided by inversion's [Python script to sort the whale images](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/16275/python-script-to-sort-images).

 To extract the heads, simply run:

-    python extract_tiles_from_sloth.py annotations/whale_faces_smerity.json
+    python extract_tiles_from_sloth.py annotations/*.json

-By default this will provide a 256 x 256 image of the head, maintaining the same width:height ratio.
+By default this will provide a 256 x 256 image of the head, expanded to be a box.
+If you woud like to maintain the exact annotation, set `PAD_TO_BOX` to `False`.

 ![Whale 26288](http://i.imgur.com/o5cf6pd.jpg)

 # Contributing to annotations

+Whilst no explicit annotation guidelines have yet been formed, the head should capture all of the visible callosity patterns on the whale's head and include the eyes and eyebrow callosities if visible, even if obscured as they're underwater.
+If in doubt, more is better than less.

 If you'd like to provide additional annotation, or augment the annotation yourself, you can do so by using [Sloth](http://sloth.readthedocs.org/en/latest/), a versatile tool for various labeling tasks in the context of computer vision research.